-To identify the median employee's total annual compensation, we first identified all employees worldwide as of March 9, 2018, including all full-time, parttime, temporary and student employees, and excluding our CEO.
+For fiscal 2019, we used the same median employee that was identified in fiscal 2018.
+In fiscal 2018, to identify the median employee's total annual compensation, we first identified all employees worldwide as of March 9, 2018, including all full-time, part-time, temporary and student employees, and excluding our CEO.
 We then determined a consistently applied compensation measure by calculating each employee's total compensation as the annualized value of their current base hourly or salary rate.
 Compensation paid in currencies other than U.S. dollars were converted to United States dollars based on average exchange rates for the period ended February 24, 2018.
 We used this calculated annual compensation to identify the median employee.